draceoptimizer/SetupRaspberryPiCluster/UsingDocker.md

 #  Using Docker

+>**I hate to say it, but given the size of this project, using Docker seems like an interesting _(yet very time consuming)_ exercise.
+I have decided to abandon this learning activity and focus on the python environment integration since I will likely just use python3 and kotlin for any work I do on this project.:-(  This just has too much overhead for a simple cluster.**

 This describes the use case and methodology for using the docker images for running application codes.

 ## Use Case